Martin O'Neill: Norwich City

-O'Neill became manager of Norwich City in June 1995, and left the club in December, due to differences with club chairman Robert Chase over the potential signing of striker Dean Windass, during his first stint at Hull City for £750,000.
+O'Neill became manager of Norwich City in June 1995, and left the club in December, due to differences with club chairman Robert Chase over the potential signing of striker Dean Windass, then in his first stint at Hull City, for £750,000.

 Leicester City

 O'Neill joined Leicester City, immediately after leaving Norwich City.
 In his first season, Leicester were promoted from the Football League to the Premier League via the play-offs.
 They won the Football League Cup under him in 1997, and 2000, as well as reaching the 1999 final of the competition.
 They finished ninth in the Premier League in 1997, tenth in 1998 and 1999, and eighth in 2000.
 The two League Cup triumphs saw them qualify for the UEFA Cup in 1997–98 and 2000–01.

 In October 1998, he was favourite to take over the manager's job at Leeds United.
 George Graham, who had just resigned from Leeds, brought his Spurs team to Filbert Street for his first game in charge.
-Leicester Mercury organised a protest and printed thousands of "Don't Go Martin" posters, which were held up by fans throughout the game, which Leicester won.
+The Leicester Mercury organised a protest and printed thousands of "Don't Go Martin" posters, which were held up by fans throughout the game, which Leicester won.
 Thousands of balloons were also released.
 O'Neill remained as Leicester manager until his contract expired.

 Celtic

-O'Neill left Leicester on 1 June 2000, taking over from the team of John Barnes and Kenny Dalglish to become manager of Celtic, who had finished runners-up to Old Firm rivals Rangers in both of their previous seasons; in the season just gone, they had finished 21 points behind the champions.
+O'Neill left Leicester on 1 June 2000, taking over from the team of John Barnes and Kenny Dalglish to become manager of Celtic, who had finished runners-up to Old Firm rivals Rangers in both of their previous seasons.
+In the season just gone, they had finished 21 points behind the champions.

-O'Neill's first Old Firm game, in late August 2000, ended in a 6–2 victory for Celtic over Rangers.
+O'Neill's first Old Firm game, in late August 2000, ended in a 6–2 victory for Celtic.
 It was their biggest victory over Rangers since the 1957 Scottish League Cup Final.
 His second Old Firm game saw a reversal of fortunes, however, as Celtic suffered a 5–1 defeat.
 In that first season, O'Neill won a domestic treble with Celtic, the first time this had been achieved since 1968–69.
 He was then touted as a potential successor to Alex Ferguson, who had announced he was to leave Manchester United in 2002.
 Celtic then retained the league title in 2001–02, the first time since 1982 that Celtic had managed that feat.
 Celtic also qualified for the Champions League group stage, winning all of their home games but losing all of their away games.